SECURITY DEPOSITS are the most common problem landlords and tenants have. Our security deposit guides may help both landlords and tenants.

 The security deposit laws vary by state.

 The security deposit is NOT for paying last month’s rent.
-The landlord will have the right to charge you a late fee UNLESS you notify them and they agree to accept that as your rent.
-WE STRONGLY ADVISE our landlords not to do this.
-Of course each situation may vary
+The landlord will have the right to charge you a late fee UNLESS you notify them and they agree to accept the security deposit as your rent.

 WHAT IF THE LANDLORD DOES NOT RETURN MY DEPOSIT